 Most courses will be offered online in a full semester format.
 In addition, some courses will be offered in an online intensive mode.
 Students can decide (for some courses) which format they wish to select.
 Students can also mix courses offered in an intensive mode of delivery (7-8 weeks depending on the calendar) with semester long (15 week) courses.
 For example, they could select one course that lasts for 15 weeks and one course that lasts for 7-8 weeks.
+Intensive format classes are not offered in summer session.

 Courses in the 7-8 week format are subject to the same rigor and requirements as semester long classes.
 The content of the class is not different from the semester long version of the class and will involve the same ratio of class contact hours to units as follows: